Towards a Non-singular Paradigm of Black Hole Physics: Formation

 \subsection{What are the most promising formalisms for the study of dynamical aspects?}

-The literature studying the dynamical formation of regular black holes and black hole mimickers is relatively limited.
+The literature studying the dynamical formation of regular black holes and black hole mimickers is relatively limited, especially beyond spherical symmetry.
 Several models leading to the formation of spherically symmetric regular black holes and inspired by quantum gravity approaches have been explored in the literature~\cite{Berry:2021hos}.
 In loop quantum gravity, the existence of a minimum area leads to regular solutions~\cite{Modesto:2005zm,Gao:2017ihf,Ashtekar:2018lag,Alesci:2019pbs,Kelly:2020lec,Husain:2021ojz,Husain:2022gwp,Ashtekar:2023cod}.
 In asymptotic safety, phenomenological models have been built that include the weakening of the gravitational interaction and take the form of regular black holes~\cite{Bonanno:2000ep,Torres:2014gta,Torres:2015aga,Bosma:2019aiu,Platania:2019kyx,Bonanno:2019ilz,Eichhorn:2022bgu,Platania:2023srt}, though in some cases (weaker) singularities do survive~\cite{Casadio:2010fw,Bonanno:2016dyv,Bonanno:2017zen,Adeifeoba:2018ydh,Borissova:2022mgd}.
-More recently, there has been a proposal for equations of motion encapsulating an energy dependence of the gravitational constant inspired by the asymptotic safety programme, which can describe the formation of regular black holes (and possibly black hole mimickers)~\cite{Bonanno:2023rzk}.
+More recently, there has been a proposal for equations of motion encapsulating an energy dependence of the gravitational constant inspired by the asymptotic safety programme, which can describe the formation of regular black holes (and black hole mimickers in some regimes)~\cite{Bonanno:2023rzk}.

 Numerical simulations of 2-dimensional regular black holes, based on a generic dilaton gravity action, have been reported in references~\cite{Ziprick:2010vb,Taves:2014laa}.
 These 2-dimensional simulations can be embedded as the spherically-symmetric sector of 4-dimensional spacetimes to provide hints about these more realistic situations.
-More recent simulations~\cite{Barenboim:2024dko} have uncovered the formation of a sequence of trapped and anti-trapped regions, which was anticipated in a proposal for non-singular gravitational collapse~\cite{Barcelo:2014cla,Barcelo:2015noa}.
+Some explicit examples of such an embedding have been studied for gravitational theories defined in dimensions strictly greater than 4~\cite{Colleaux:2019ckh,Bueno:2024eig,Bueno:2024zsx}.
+Later simulations~\cite{Barenboim:2024dko} have uncovered the formation of a sequence of trapped and anti-trapped regions, which was anticipated in a previous proposal for non-singular gravitational collapse~\cite{Barcelo:2014cla,Barcelo:2015noa}.

 Existing effective actions can describe the dynamics of low-compactness black hole mimickers, such as boson stars~\cite{Guzman:2009zz,Siemonsen:2024snb} and, more recently, black shells~\cite{Pretorius:1997wr,Giri:2024cks}.
 However, more compact objects --- which would serve as better black hole mimickers --- have eluded such treatments.
 Arguments for their potential formation remain partial and model-dependent, drawing from semiclassical physics~\cite{Barcelo:2007yk,Barcelo:2009tpa}, as well as proposals like gravastars~\cite{Mazur:2001fv,Mottola:2023jxl,Visser:2003ge,Chirenti:2007mk} and fuzzballs~\cite{Mathur:2008kg,Bena:2013dka}.